technerium/obsidian-vault-size-history/README.md

 Currently supported types of filters are:

 - Plain text e.g. 'Examples'.
 The plugin will check if full path to a file starts with the specified text.
+- List of folders.
+Define list using format `:in:[Folder Name 1:Folder Name 2:Folder Name 3]` and the plugin will count files in these folders.
+- List of folders (negative match).
+Define list using format `:not_in:[Folder Name 1:Folder Name 2:Folder Name 3]` and the plugin will count files that are not in these folders.
 - Regular expression.
 To define the filter, preface the regular expression with `:regex:`.
 The plugin applies the expression to the full path to the file, which allows to specify criteria based on folder name, file name or file extension.

 There are two types of categories.